 Louisiana: Restoration in Louisiana will be conducted according to the Louisiana Coastal Protection and Restoration Authority’s 2012 Coastal Master Plan, which is based on a two year analysis involving some of the state’s best scientists as well as national and international specialists.
 The state used this analysis to select 109 high performing projects that could deliver measurable benefits to our communities and coastal ecosystem over the coming decades.
 Information on Louisiana’s restoration efforts can be found by visiting CPRA’s site.
 Information on Louisiana’s NRDA restoration can be found here.

 NOAA RESTORE Act Science Program: Under Section 1604 of the RESTORE Act, 2.5% of the Clean Water Act fines will be dedicated to the Gulf Coast Ecosystem Restoration Science, Observations, Monitoring and Technology Program (a.k.a.: NOAA RESTORE Act Science Program).
-On December 12, NOAA announced the release of its RESTORE Act Science Program Framework.
+NOAA released its RESTORE Act Science Program Framework.
 The Framework communicates NOAA’s intent, purpose and rationale for how it will execute the Program according to its responsibilities under the RESTORE Act.
 It will inform the Program’s short-term priorities and provide the foundation for a robust Science Plan.
 For more information and the recent announcement visit the NOAA RESTORE Science Program site.

 Research Centers of Excellence: Under Section 1605 of the RESTORE Act, 2.5% of the Clean Water Act fines levied for the Deepwater Horizon oil spill are to be contributed to the Gulf Coast Restoration Trust Fund, and dedicated to Research Centers of Excellence in each of the five Gulf States.

 National Academy of Sciences’ Gulf Research Program